yamesjamess/feb-24-hackathon-love-riot/README.md

 - [Canva](http://canva.com) - used for creating graphics, banners etc
 - [Amazon Web Services](https://aws.amazon.com/) - for cloud hosting the email template images
 - [EmailJS](https://www.emailjs.com) - email sending framework used to email results from the page
+- [Favicon](https://favicon.io/) - for converting the logo into a favicon.ico file
 - [beautifytools](https://beautifytools.com/) - used for beautifying code
 - [JSHint](https://jshint.com/) - used to validate JS code
 - [W3 HTML validator](https://validator.w3.org/nu/) - used to validate HTML